wp-plugins/mailchimp-for-wp/readme.txt

 = The form shows a success message but subscribers are not added to my list(s)? = If the form shows a success message, it means the sign-up succeeded.
 100%.
 MailChimp could have a slight delay sending the confirmation email though, just be patient.

-= The sign-up checkbox doesn't work? =
-The checkbox will fail silently because subscribing is not the main goal of the form that contains the checkbox.
-Please check if your list contains any required fields besides email and name fields.

-Optionally, use a sign-up form to help troubleshooting.

 = How can I style the sign-up form? =
 You can use CSS to style the sign-up form.
 Use the following CSS selectors.